Geospatial data

 Georeference table using coordinates of points stored in column names.

-Optionally, specify the coordinate reference system crs, which is set by default based on heuristics.
+Optionally, specify the coordinate reference system crs, which is set by default based on heuristics, and the lenunit (default to meters for unitless values) that can only be used in CRS types that allow this flexibility.
 Any CRS or EPSG/ESRI code from CoordRefSystems.jl is supported.

 Examples